![]() |

 }

-We frequently get lost in the bushes (we don't even qualify not to see the wood for the trees - we're strictly bushes people).
+We frequently get lost in the bushes (we don't even qualify not to see the wood from the trees - we're strictly bushes people).
 Especially over the order in which stuff happens.
 We see gobs of code that spends hours creating and carefully drawing an image when the control is initialized only to finally spot the fact that it's a complete waste of time - the EVT_PAINT event is called before the users sees it.
 You have to do it there anyway - so only do it there.
 Here is the beginning a time line of events that was of interest to us:

 // control/window within Frame